-- You can use the high-pressure oil from the pump to operate power steering or the dynamic brakes.
+- You can use the high-pressure oil from the pump to operate power steering or the dynamic braking system.

 - Hydrostatic transmission has less response time than gear transmission due to fewer linkages.

-- Considering that hydrostatic transmission doesn’t incorporate a gear system, the power loss caused by friction is minimized.
+- Considering that hydrostatic transmission doesn’t incorporate gear shifting, the power loss caused by friction is minimized.

 What Are the Disadvantages of Hydrostatic Transmission?

-Despite the many benefits of the hydrostatic transmission, it also has faults.
+Despite the many benefits of hydrostatic transmission, it also has faults.
 Read on for more.

 Hydrostatic transmissions are expensive to maintain because they use costly oil.
 Their body parts are also high-quality, adding to the cost.